Social

 Main Activities

-• Provision of instructions on a healthy diet in the form of e-learning, which is aimed at managing employees’ health
+• Provision of e-learning program on maintaining good health with a healthy diet to employees who are interested with the goal of managing employees' health

-• Remote traffic safety exercise with the participation of police officers from the local precinct
+• Traffic safety exercises and remote traffic safety exercises for people who work from home with the participation of police officers from the local police department

 We will maintain a safe, secure system globally by taking health management measures thoroughly.